 PARTS UNKNOWN is a free play reading series showcasing new plays and plays in translation from around the world, including works by writers unfamiliar to U.S. audiences.

 VTC is proud to partner with the 53rd Street Branch of the New York Public Library to present the Parts Unknown series in their newly opened atrium.

 Directed by Wayne Maugans

-This reading is being presented to mark the 100th anniversary of the Russian Revolution, and is a featured cultural event of Russian-American History Month, sponsored by Russian-American Cultural Heritage Center (RACH-C).
+This special reading is being presented to commemorate the 100th anniversary of the Russian Revolution, and is a featured cultural event of Russian-American History Month, sponsored by Russian American Cultural Heritage Center (RACH-C).

 PARTS UNKNOWN Reading Series is supported in part with public funds from The New York City Department of Cultural Affairs in partnership with the City Council, and by Creative Engagement, supported by New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and administered by Lower Manhattan Cultural Council.